 This has to be a given, and I’m not going to spend a long time explaining it!
 LOL

-But when you do not clean your mouth out properly and regularly, everything we eat will start to rot and decompose in your mouth, the bacteria in the mouth will start to feed on it and produce acid.
+But when you do not clean your mouth properly and regularly, everything you eat will start to rot and decompose, and the mouth’s bacteria will start to feed on it and produce acid.

 Trust me… when food isn’t removed from the mouth well and timely, it does not smell good.